open-edge-insights/eii-samples/go_sample_app/README.md

-# The sample Golang application demonstrates the usage of EII core libraries like EIIMessageBus and ConfigManager #

-# Short Description of App containers
+# Sample Golang App

 This is a Golang Application which uses the EII message bus and EII client side libraries.
 In this app, there is a publisher, subscriber, client and server.
 Subscriber and client are running inside ia_go_subscriber container.
 Publisher and server are running inside ia_go_publisher container.

-# The high level logical flow of Sample App is as below
+The high level logical flow of Sample App is as below

 1. Publisher contacts to ETCD service, using the 'msgbusutil' (IEdgeInsights/common/util/msgbusutil) library.
 It fetches it's private key